cse110-sp24-group2/cse110-sp24-group2/admin/misc/dev-README.md

   },
 ```

-- Once you create the build, it should generate a folder called `DevJournal`.
+- Once you create the build / run the command, it should generate a folder called `DevJournal`.
 Right click `DevJournal` and Reveal its Location in the Finder.
 - Right click the application, then click "Show Package Contents
 - Navigate to `cse110-sp24-group2/DevJournal/mac-arm64/Developer Journal.app/Contents/Resources/app/DevJournal/Data` to find app local data